srthurman/selectstarfromlanguages/content/04122015_oo_principles_part_1_python.md

 		self.horse = Horse()
 ```

-Now everytime you create a new `DothrakiMan`, he will have a `Horse`.
+Now every time you create a new `DothrakiMan`, he will have a `Horse`.
 But what about those attributes we put in `DothrakiPerson`?
 We haven't said to inherit from that class, so we don't have a `name` or `age` on our objects.
-You can accomplish the same thing with compostion:
+You can accomplish the same thing with composition:

 ```python
 class Horse(object):